This is the moment that Donald Trump unleashed anarchy

 His claim to be knocking over a narco-terrorist state that has exported vast quantities of opiates to the US, and killed hundreds of thousands of its citizens, is nonsense.
 Opiates get into the US from Mexico, not Venezuela.

 As a premise for regime change and invasion, it is as false as the claims that Saddam Hussein was making a nuclear weapon.
-The invasion of that nation set off decades of pain and murder, terror and mayhem, gave birth to the so-called Islamic State.
-It also tore at the fabric of western democracies, as some ripped up ethics and their own laws to hunt down alleged terrorists.
+The invasion of that nation set off decades of pain and murder, terror and mayhem, and gave birth to Isis.
+It also tore at the fabric of Western democracies, as some ripped up ethics and their own laws to hunt down alleged terrorists.

 He has also, like Putin, politicised the military and intelligence services, tried to shatter judicial independence and feathered the nests of select oligarchs.